 Online reviews and public feedback from other patients are an important research tool for healthcare consumers.

-According to Software Advice, 77 percent of patients read online reviews as the first step to finding a new doctor or physician.
+According to a report by a medical online reviews firm 77 percent of patients read online reviews as the first step to finding a new doctor or physician.
 What’s more, from 2013 to 2014, the amount of patients using online reviews increased 68 percent.

 Indeed, more patients than ever are turning to the many sources of information online (reviews being one of the most important) in order to research and find healthcare providers.
 When searching for a specialist, for example, a patient might look at several doctor review sites, including Google, Healthgrades, Wellness.com, and ZocDoc.